Best ways to exchange money for travel

 6. High street vs online

 Be aware that many specialist foreign exchange providers offer much better rates over the internet.
-If you order cash online to pick-up in-store or deliver through the post, then you tend to get a much better rate than the high street.
+Plan ahead before you travel and order cash online to pick-up in-store or deliver through the post, and you tend to get a much better rate than the high street.
 To check who offers the best online rate, use an comparison site like Travel Money Max.
+We’ve got more money-saving tips for cutting your holiday spending in this guide.

-Although it’s easy to walk into a bureau de change and whip out a credit or debit card to buy travel money it’s a bad thing to do as cards tack on extra fees.
+Although it’s easy to walk into a bureau de change and whip out a credit or debit card to buy travel money, it’s not always the best value, as some cards tack on extra fees.
 Each card provider has a different policy, but fees usually start around £1.50.
-It’s much better to get your pounds from the hole-in-the-wall and convert the notes to travel money instead.
+It can work out cheaper to get your pounds from the hole-in-the-wall with your debit card and convert the notes to travel money instead.
+On the flip side, if you’re intending to use a credit card abroad, some banks and credit companies now offer cards with travel incentives like zero foreign transaction fees and low interest on cash withdrawals abroad.
+Check out our article on the best credit cards for travel before you go.

 8. Travellers’ cheques